Arch Windmill: Career

 Originally from Watford, Windmill began his racing career in grasstrack at Barnet in 1934.
 His first experience of speedway was at Birmingham in 1936, signing shortly afterwards for Hackney Wick.
 He stayed with the Wolves until the start of World War II in 1939, spending the war years in the Royal Air Force.

-After being demobbed he opened Windmill Garage in Hemel Hempstead, and returned to speedway with Wimbledon, where he scored 11 points in his first match and spent the season at reserve, averaging 3.80.
+After being demobbed, Windmill opened Windmill Garage in Hemel Hempstead, and returned to speedway with Wimbledon, where he scored 11 points in his first match and spent the season at reserve, averaging 3.80.
 He moved on to Walthamstow Wolves at the start of the 1949 season.
 When the Wolves closed down at the end of 1951 he moved on to Southern League club Aldershot for his final season, retiring at the end of 1952.

 Windmill represented England in the 1939 Test series against the Dominions.

 In his later years, Windmill became president of the Veteran Speedway Riders' Association.